khng300/get-image-glsl/README.md

 # TODO

- - use EGL for ES shader with GLFW

- - test all GLSL versions: for v330 onward, glVertexAttribPointer() fails
+- raise specific error codes for some failures